The Marine Life Information Network

 Biology information

+Moulting.
 Kinné (1960) found that the frequency (days - weeks) at which Gammarus salinus moulted varied with changes in temperature, the intervals being longer in males than in females.
-Females kept without a male showed a progressive prolongation of the intervals between moults beginning with the 3rd of 4th interval following isolation.
-Females kept together with males, in pairs, maintained moults at constant intervals.
+Females kept without a male showed a progressive prolongation of the intervals between moults beginning with the 3rd or 4th interval following isolation.
+Females kept together with males, in pairs, and maintained moults at constant intervals.
 No differences were observed to occur in different salinities of 5, 10 and 30 psu.

 Habitat preferences